 What are the benefits of PHP?

-A partial hospitalization program offers a middle ground between residential treatment or inpatient care and outpatient care.
+A partial hospitalization program offers a vital middle ground between high-intensity residential care and traditional outpatient services, providing specialized PHP treatment that ensures clinical support while allowing you to stay connected to your home life.
 It offers structured support during the day while allowing individuals to return home at night.

 Some benefits of PHP include:

-• Comprehensive mental health care: The services offered in this treatment program include individual and group therapy, family therapy, medication management, and other therapeutic services in one setting.
-This structured approach ensures individuals receive comprehensive care for mental health conditions and substance use disorders.
+- Comprehensive mental health care: The services offered in this treatment program include individual and group therapy, family therapy, medication management, and other therapeutic services in one setting.
+This structured approach ensures that every individual in our addiction partial hospitalization program receives comprehensive care that addresses both substance use disorders and any co-occurring mental health conditions simultaneously.

-• Greater flexibility: Since PHPs do not require overnight stays, individuals can continue working, attending school, or managing personal responsibilities.
-This makes them a good fit for those who need intensive treatment but still have external commitments.
+- Greater flexibility: Since PHPs do not require overnight stays, individuals can continue working, attending school, or managing personal responsibilities.
+Because our php substance abuse services do not require overnight stays, they are an ideal fit for individuals who need intensive clinical treatment but still have external commitments like work, school, or family care.

 Since PHPs require daily attendance, those participating should have reliable transportation to and from the treatment program.
 If you’re considering a PHP, our treatment team can help determine whether it’s the right fit based on your recovery needs.